BSHaidar/census-population-segmentation/README.md

 # census-population-segmentation
-Using SageMaker to demonstrate the use of PCA and KMeans algorithms with Census Data.
-This project was part of the Udacity Machine Learning Nanodegree.
+Using Census data for clustering a dataset using k-means after reducing the dimensionality using PCA to understand the essential characteristics of different counties in the US and segment them into similar groups.